Let's Hope There Are No Bumper Cars In Paradise — Annaliese Is Coming To 'BIP'

-Who is Annaliese on 'Bachelor in Paradise'?
+Who is Annaliese From 'Bachelor in Paradise'?
 She's Back To Find Love

 Annaliese made an intriguing debut on The Bachelor when she hopped out of the infamous arrival limo wearing a mask.
 She coyly withheld her name from bachelor Arie Luyendyk, Jr. and called herself the kissing bandit, which was a callback to his nickname when he appeared on a previous season of The Bachelorette.